hashicorp/boundary-reference-architecture/deployment/kube/README.md

 $ terraform apply -target module.kubernetes
 ```

-Expose the Boundary service for provisioning:
+Expose the Boundary controller service for provisioning (note that this will open a browser to where you can
+login to Boundary but because we haven't provisioned Boundary yet, that won't be possible.
+You can
+ignore or close this window.
+All we need from this is the route to the Boundary server so Terraform
+can provision it):

 ```
-$ minikube service boundary
+$ minikube service boundary-controller
 ```

 Run terraform apply against the boundary terraform module using the value for Boundary's